 Leo Varadkar defends Ireland's defence commitments after London report accuses Dublin of freeloading on security

+Leo Varadkar defends Ireland's security commitments after London report accuses Dublin of freeloading on defence

 and live on Freeview channel 276

-The document, by an influential think-tank that is respected in Downing Street, said that UK should increase its naval and air presence in Northern Ireland to reclaim its strategic interest in Northern Ireland.
+The document, by an influential think-tank that is based near Parliament and is respected in Downing Street, said that UK should increase its naval and air presence in Northern Ireland to reclaim its strategic interest in Northern Ireland.

 The Policy Exchange report, backed by two former UK defence secretaries and former head of Nato, was deliberately issued yesterday morning when Rishi Sunak and Leo Varadkar were in Northern Ireland after the election of a Sinn Fein first minister.
 It said that with Saturday’s restoration of Stormont “the time is right to focus on the wider issues surrounding British-Irish security relations”.